 Now that we’ve wrapped our heads around figures that matter, let’s get to the most important section of this article.

-Marketing to Millennials in the MENA: Strategies, Tips & Trends for 2019
+Marketing to Millennials in the MENA: Best Tactics, Strategies & Stats

 1) Deploy Emotional Storytelling to Inspire & Engage

-With more than 90% millennials using social media in 2019, a growing number of brands are increasingly recognizing the importance of infusing emotion into their content in order attract, engage and sell to millennials.
+With more than 90% millennials being active on social media, a growing number of brands are increasingly recognizing the importance of infusing emotion into their content in order attract, engage and sell to millennials.

 Thinking of social media as another “sale-sy” advertising outlet is a grave mistake.